 In a TUPE situation is the transferor required to obtain its employees' consent before passing on information about them to the transferee?

-No, the transferor is not required to obtain its employees' consent to disclose information about them in the context of a TUPE transfer, although it must ensure that it has a legal basis for passing on the information under the General Data Protection Regulation (2016/679 EU) (GDPR).
+No, the transferor is not required to obtain its employees' consent to disclose information about them in the context of a TUPE transfer, although it must ensure that it has a legal basis for passing on the information under the UK General Data Protection Regulation (retained from EU Regulation 2016/679 EU) (UK GDPR).

 Under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (SI 2006/246), the transferor has a legal obligation to disclose certain "employee liability information" to the transferee prior to completion of the transfer, including the identity of the transferring employees.
 As there is a legal obligation to provide this information, data protection rules will not prevent the employer passing it on without anonymisation.